-"Thomas Jefferson" looks on as "Benjamin Franklin" reads the Declaration of
+“Thomas Jefferson” looks on as “Benjamin Franklin” reads the

 Independence on the National Mall in Washington, D.C.